-The Redragon K552 is a decent mechanical gaming keyboard with clicky tactile switches.
-Its compact tenkeyless design is simple but functional, and its build quality can compete with keyboards twice its price.
-Unfortunately, the keyboard is pretty barebones when it comes to extra features, and the blue clicky switches may not be the best choice for quiet offices, but given its budget price, it's still a good option for those looking for a basic mechanical keyboard with admirable performance.
+The Redragon K552-RGB is a good mechanical gaming keyboard with clicky tactile switches and a TenKeyLess design that's simple and functional.
+Its impressive build quality and superb RGB lighting with individually-backlit keys competes with keyboards at twice its price.
+Unfortunately, the keyboard is pretty barebones when it comes to extra features, and the clicky Outema Blue switches are loud and may not be the best choice for quiet offices.
+However, given its budget price, it's still a good option for those looking for a basic mechanical keyboard with admirable performance.

-The Redragon K552 is a decent gaming keyboard.
-The blue clicky switches are satisfying and responsive, but without software support, gamers won't be able to set macros or save profiles.
-The full RGB backlight is good for dark room gaming, just don't expect a full array of customization options.See our Gaming recommendations
+The Redragon K552 is a good gaming keyboard.
+The clicky Outemu Blue switches are satisfying and responsive, and they have a short pre-travel distance.
+Unfortunately, the latency is only mediocre, and without software support, gamers won't be able to set macros or reprogram keys.
+The full RGB backlighting is good for gaming in dark rooms, but it doesn't offer the same customization as a keyboard with companion software.

 The Redragon K552 can't be used with mobile devices.

-The Redragon K552 is a tenkeyless keyboard and has a fairly small footprint.
-There is no full-size variant of this keyboard.
+The Redragon K552 is a TenKeyLess keyboard and has a fairly small footprint.

 The cable is rubberized and feels strong, but it's not detachable.